 The highest point is Mount Koussi in Chad.
 It’s an extinct volcano.

-The tallest dunes rise 180 metres above ground level.
+The tallest dunes rise 180 meters above ground level.

 There are an estimated 2.5 million people that call Sahara their home.
 Most of these people have Arabic or Berber roots and live in settlements located near sources of water.
 Some also have a nomadic lifestyle.